nelson-vieira/masters-thesis/README.md

 ## License

-The application in the masters-thesis/app folder is licensed under a [AGPL-3.0 license](LICENSE-APP).
+The application in the masters-thesis/app folder is licensed under a [AGPL-3.0 license](LICENSE-APP), except in masters-thesis/app/docs folder.

-All other code in this repository is licensed under the [CC-BY-SA-4.0 license](LICENSE).
+All other code in this repository is licensed under the [CC-BY-4.0 license](LICENSE).

 Copyright &copy; 2023 Nelson Vieira